Articles

 This design software approach combines your creativity with our experience.
 For dream home design, that balance matters.
 Some use free home design tools initially.
 Others invest in interior design software early.
 Both paths lead home.

 Yes.
-Last spring, a Lower Sackville couple brought floor plans drawn over winter.
+Clients have brought floor plans drawn over winter.
 Pencil on grid paper.
-Coffee stains.
 We went through each room.
-We pointed out load-bearing walls.
-They showed us why the laundry needed to sit near the mudroom (three kids).
+Pointed out load-bearing walls.
+They showed us why laundry needed to sit near the mudroom.
 We adjusted a few things.

 The layout you create matters.
 But so does the layout we build together.
 Every floor connection needs thought.